 - A. Off-street parking shall be provided on the premises, exclusive of required yards, for uses as follows: - 1.
 Multiple dwelling units shall provide two (2) parking spaces per dwelling unit, except housing for populations not typically owning personal automobiles may, under Council approval, provide three-tenths (0.3) parking space for each dwelling unit. - 2.
-All other uses shall meet the parking standards contained in SECTION 5, Subdivision 5(A) and (B) of this Ordinance.
+One (1) off-street parking space shall be provided for each dwelling unit on the premises, exclusive of required yards. - 3.
+Off-street parking shall be provided on the premises, exclusive of required yards, for uses as follows: - a Churches: One (1) parking space for each four (4) seats, based on the design capacity of the main seating area. - b Elementary school or junior high school: Two (2) parking spaces for each classroom. - c Senior high school: One (1) parking space for each classroom plus one (1) parking space for each ten (10) students, based on design capacity. - 4.
+Offices of professional persons: Two (2) parking spaces for each professional person.

-SECTION 7.
+SECTION 9.
 B-1 SERVICE BUSINESS DISTRICT

-The purpose of the B-1 District is to provide space for concentrated general business and commercial activities dependent upon high volumes of vehicular traffic.
+The purpose of the B-l District is to provide space for concentrated general business and commercial activities dependent upon high volumes of vehicular traffic.
 The intent of this section is to provide locations where the vehicular-oriented activities can be maximized with minimal infringement on residential neighborhoods and with minimal conflicts with uses allowed in the B-2 Central Business District.

-Within a B-1 District, unless otherwise provided by this Ordinance, no building or land shall be used except the following:
+Within a B-l District, unless otherwise provided by this Ordinance, no building or land shall be used except the following:

-- A. Armories, convention halls, or exhibition halls. - B. Bowling alleys, billiards or pool halls. - C. Bakeries employing not more than four (4) persons in the baking process. - D. Bus station. - E. Cabinet, carpenter, upholstering, or furniture repair shops employing more than four (4) persons. - F. Churches and places of worship. - G. Dry cleaning establishments, laundries, laundromats, self-servicing or employing not more than four (4) persons in the laundering, cleaning, and pressing process. - H. Essential services. - I. Grocery, fruit, vegetable and meat stores. - J. Greenhouses, nurseries and garden stores. - K. Laboratories, medical and dental. - L. Lumberyards. - M. Miniature golf courses, par three golf courses or archery or golf driving ranges operated for commercial purposes. - N. Monument sales, not including processing. - O. Mortuaries or funeral homes. - P. Motels, hotels or apartment hotels.
+- A. Armories, convention halls, or exhibition halls.

+- B. Bowling alleys, billiards, or pool halls.

+- C. Bakeries

+- D. Bus station.

+- E. Cabinet, carpenter, upholstering, or furniture repair shops

+- F. Churches and places of worship.

+- G. Dry cleaning establishments, laundries, laundromats, self-servicing

+- H. Essential services.

+- I. Grocery, fruit, vegetable, and meat stores.

+- J. Greenhouses, nurseries, and garden stores.

+- K. Laboratories, medical and dental.

+- L. Lumberyards.

+- M. Miniature golf courses, par three golf courses or archery or golf driving ranges operated for commercial purposes.

+- N. Monument sales, not including processing.

+- O. Mortuaries or funeral homes.

+- P. Motels, hotels, or apartment hotels.

+- Q. Newspaper distribution agencies.